-4. Places the death a heart of the transfer and the manner of the transfer and the transfer and the transfer at the transfer a
+4. Places the death a heart of the transfer and the manner of the state of the stat

 4. P lease check the box(es) that most accurately reflect the program, activity, or event for which you are seeking funding:

 One-time or annual community event (concert, creek cleanups, festival, etc.)

 ~ Youth programs

 Senior programs (food/nutrition, education programs, day activities, etc.)

 Environmental/wildlife/animal welfare programs

 ~ Public services for low-income residents/homeless

 4 Educational programs

 Arts (music, dance, theater, art)

 Economic development

 Recreational activities

 Other: